jenkinsci/jetbrains-space-plugin/README.md

 Space provides an extensive HTTP API to fetch or manipulate its data, described in detail at https://www.jetbrains.com/help/space/api.html.
 Space plugin for Jenkins provides a pipeline step to easily perform calls to this API on behalf of Jenkins integration.
-You pick one of the preconfigured Space connections, specify HTTP method, path and request body, and the step takes care of proper authentication and response JSON deserialization.
+You pick one of the preconfigured Space connections, specify HTTP method, path and request body, and the step takes care of proper authentication and deserialization of a JSON response.
 The step returns parsed JSON response in the form of [JsonNode](https://fasterxml.github.io/jackson-databind/javadoc/2.8/com/fasterxml/jackson/databind/JsonNode.html) instance from the Jackson library.
 You can then access various properties of the resulting JSON by using indexing into its properties.

 ```groovy